quanteda/quanteda/paper/paper.md

-Created at the London School of Economics in 2013 with funding from the European Research Council funding (ERC-2011-StG 283794-QUANTESS), **quanteda** is now supported by the Quanteda Initiative, a non-profit organization founded in 2018 to provide ongoing support for the “quanteda ecosystem” of open-source text analysis software.
+Created at the London School of Economics in 2013 with funding from the European Research Council funding (ERC-2011-StG 283794-QUANTESS), **quanteda** is now supported by the Quanteda Initiative, a non-profit organization founded in 2018 to provide ongoing support for the "quanteda ecosystem" of open-source text analysis software.

 # References